eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 <!---
 NF, Update roles
 -->
-The Age Verification Application may implement an issuance workflow that separates the identity verification process from the subsequent generation and delivery of the age verification attestation.
-This can be achieved, for example, by utilizing a pre-authorized code flow in OpenID4VCI.
+The Age Verification Solution supports an issuance workflow that separates the identity verification process from the subsequent generation and delivery of the Proof of Age attestation.
+This is achieved utilizing the pre-authorized code flow in OpenID4VCI.

-With this architecture, identity verification is conducted independently and may take place in various trusted environments, such as a bank, notary office, citizen service center or equivalent front office location.
-Upon successful completion of the identity verification step, the user is issued an authentication token, such as a QR code, along with a secondary authentication factor.
+With this architecture, identity verification is conducted independently and may take place in various trusted physical or virtual environments, such as a bank, notary office, citizen service center or equivalent front office location, a banking application.
+Upon successful completion of the identity verification step, the user is issued a credential, e.g., in the form of a QR code, along with a secondary authentication factor.
 This second factor is derived from information provided during the front office interaction and may include a PIN code, SMS or email-based one-time password (OTP) or a similar mechanism.

-After completing this procedure, the user is able to use the provided code and second-factor credentials to retrieve their age verification proof within the application.
+After completing this procedure, the user is able to use the provided credential offer and second-factor credentials to retrieve their age verification proof within the application.

 ##### *Relevant technical specifications:*